15 Top-Rated Beaches in Cambodia

 14. Koh Totang

-This isolated, remote, barely developed, virtually uninhabited island is the perfect destination to really experience the sheer raw, natural beauty of Cambodia's beaches.
-The island has no running water, electricity only for a few hours a day, and a single beachfront guesthouse as its only accommodation.
+This isolated, remote, barely developed, virtually uninhabited island is the perfect destination to really experience the sheer raw, natural beauty of Cambodia's beaches (it's also got some great snorkeling).
+The island has no hot running water, electricity only for a few hours a day, and the Nomads Land beachfront eco-bungalows as its only accommodation.

 Koh Totang is one of 12 little islands that form the Koh S'Dach archipelago.
 It's far enough away from Sihanoukville to keep the crowds low, but still easy to access within a few hours.
 The island is about halfway between Sihanoukville and the Thai border, and you can drive here (thanks to a new road) or take a boat.